Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 partition by the Shell.
 The image may be signed with a private key and its public key should be registered with Linux kernel keyring.
 The signature is validated by xclmgmt driver.
 This guarantees that only known good user compiled images are loaded by the Shell.
-The image load is itself effected by xclmgmt driver which binds to the mgPhysical Function 0.
+The image load is itself effected by xclmgmt driver which binds to the Physical Function 0.

 xclbin is a container which packs FPGA bitstream for the DFX partition and host of related metadata like clock frequencies, information about instantiated compute units, etc. The